This is the second show in the WONDERETTES Series!

 “What transforms Bean’s work from a mere revue into something a bit more substantial is the deft way he develops character and uses songs to describe their problem of situation.” –The Orange County Register

-The production materials for The Marvelous Wonderettes: Caps and Gowns include:
+The Authorized Materials/Rehearsal Package for The Marvelous Wonderettes: Caps and Gowns includes: